TophatSynth/medic_backup/Lecture Notes/Week 5/Liver and pancreas.md

 	- Immune system function (Kupffer cells)
 		- Removal of intestinal bacteria from hepatic portal blood

-#tofinish WTF IS BILE AND WTF DOES THE PANCREAS DO 😭
+WTF IS BILE AND WTF DOES THE PANCREAS DO 😭
 ## Gall bladder
 - Bile secreted into hepatocyte canaliculi -> hepatic bile duct -> gall bladder
 	- Stores and concentrates hepatic bile into gall bladder bile
-	-
 - Has a spiral valve (valve of Heister) regulating flow in and out
 - Sphincter of Oddi - regulates flow of bile into duodenum
 	- Contracted - bile to gallbladder
 	- Relaxed - bile to duodenum
-	- Intestinal phase - stimulates sphincter of Oddi
+	- Intestinal phase - relaxes sphincter of Oddi
 - Pathologies
 	- Cholestasis
 		- Suppression of bile secretion -> regurgitation of bile components -> jaundice and pruritus (itching) + damage to hepatocytes